emarsden/pg-el/doc/src/installation.md

 # Installation

+You can install by the MELPA package archive, or manually.

+## Installing via MELPA

 Install via the [MELPA package archive](https://melpa.org/partials/getting-started.html) by including the following in your Emacs initialization file (`.emacs.el` or `init.el`):